highnet/Tiny-React-MD3/vite-react-ts-md3-components/src/readme.md

 ## ☑️ [Checkbox](https://github.com/highnet/vite-react-ts-md3-components/blob/master/vite-react-ts-md3-components/src/Checkbox/Frame/checkbox.tsx)

+<i>Checkboxes allow users to select one or more items from a set and can be used to turn an option on or off.
+They’re a kind of selection control that helps users make a choice from a set of options.</i>

 You may supplement the following optional properties to a checkbox:
 | Property | Type |  Default | Description | Interface |
 | -------- | ---- | -------- | ----------- | --------- |